sagaseit/GeoSecMap/README.md

 ### exported/
 Location of future generated maps based on browser selected by user.

-### requirements(dev).txt
-A list of Python dependencies required to run the project.

 ### README.md
 This file provides documentation for the project.